AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 Aviatrix CoPilot Release Notes
 ============================================================

-Releases 1.4.9.3 (12/28/2021)
+Release 1.4.9.3 (12/28/2021)
 -----------------------------
 - UI improvements.

   - You can now open Aviatrix Controller from CoPilot.
 From the CoPilot dashboard, click the Apps icon in the action bar, and then select **Controller**.
 The controller opens in a new browser tab.

   - Improvements were made to the ThreatIQ dashboard.

 - Performance improvements.
 - Minor bug fixes.

 Releases 1.4.9.1, 1.4.9.2
 -------------------------